bank-vaults/secret-sync/README.md

 ## Goal

-* Provide safe and simple way to consume secrets
+* Provide safe and simple way to work with secrets
-* Common API regardless of the secret store backend
+* Common API for secret management regardless of the store backend
 * Explicit control over the secret synchronization process

 > Consider a situation where Dev teams need access to secrets from different environments.